vikas-kmr1/vikas-kmr1/README.md

 <p align="bottom">
 <h2> About Me 🚀 </h2>
  <br>
-🎓 I am a .Computer Science Engineer-,ing Student.
+🎓 I am a Computer Science Engineering Student.
 I have the potential to learn new technologies and apply it to the best in industry.
 I believe that learning and practice are the key to success. 👨‍💻
 </p>
 <br>
 <hr>